1) What program is my child eligible for?

 High-Quality Instructors: We carefully select our staff from the best and brightest post-secondary students.
 Our instructors are known for their enthusiasm, knowledge, and desire to work with children.
 Many come from the Faculty of Education at Brandon University, while others are still in their first degree and would like to share their knowledge with kids.

 Instructors receive 2-3 weeks of intensive training including seminars on such things as classroom management, lesson planning, health and safety, behavioral management, and learning disabilities.
-As well, all staff are required to be trained in Emergency CPR and First Aid and complete satisfactory Criminal Record and Child Abuse Background checks.
+As well, instructors are required to be trained in Emergency CPR and First Aid and complete satisfactory Criminal Record and Child Abuse Background checks.

 4) How does registering for the Senior Mini U program work?

 Our Senior Mini U courses are offered in slots throughout the day.
-Students choose two slots in the morning and two in the afternoon during registration and then use that schedule for the whole week.
+Students choose sessions in the morning and afternoon during registration and then use that schedule for the whole week.

 Please note that not all courses are offered in every slot.
 Consult the schedule of courses listed in our registration guide to determine what is available each slot.